simonmichael/hledger/hledger/doc/commands.m4.md

 `--drop=N`
 : in flat mode: omit N leading account name parts

+This command lists all account names that are in use (ie, all the accounts which have at least one transaction posting to them).
+With query arguments, only matched account names are shown.

+It shows a flat list by default.
+In this mode you can add `--drop N` to omit the first few account name components.

+With `--tree`, it shows the account hierarchy.

 ### activity
 show an ascii barchart of posting counts per interval